 - 1 teaspoon rice vinegar

 - ½ teaspoon hot sauce, or to taste

 - Preheat oven to 400˚F.

 - Lightly grease a 9×13 baking dish with cooking spray; set aside.

 - In a shallow plate combine the flour, oregano, salt, and pepper; mix to combine.

-- Coat each chicken thigh in the flour mixture, then transfer to the baking dish in one single layer.
+- Pat dry the chicken thighs with paper towels.
+Coat each chicken thigh in the flour mixture, then transfer to the baking dish in one single layer.
 Set aside.

-- Bake, uncovered, for 30 to 35 minutes, or until done.
-Chicken is cooked through when internal temperature registers at 165˚F.
+- Bake, uncovered, for 30 to 35 minutes or until done.
+Chicken is cooked through when the internal temperature registers at 165˚F.

 - Remove from oven; transfer to a serving plate and let stand for 5 to 8 minutes.